suruproblox/Solana-Pump-Fun-Sniper-Bot/readme.md

-# Sfupu: Solana Pump Fun Sniper Bot – Free and Open Source
+## Sfupu: Solana Pump Fun Sniper Bot – Fast, Free & Open Source Automated Trading Bot

-Sfupu is the ultimate Solana trading bot designed specifically for Pump.fun tokens on the Solana blockchain.
-This open-source tool automates token sniping, bonding curve analysis, and market monitoring to maximize profits in the Pump Fun ecosystem.
-Whether you're a developer, trader, or blockchain enthusiast, Sfupu is the best solution for anyone looking to automate Solana trading and snipe Pump Fun tokens.
+Sfupu is the ultimate Pump Fun Sniper Bot for automated trading on Pump.fun tokens.
+Designed to excel on the Solana blockchain, Sfupu detects new liquidity pools, executes trades with precision, and optimizes profits using customizable strategies.

+Key Features:

+Token Sniping: Automatically detects and buys new Pump.fun tokens with favorable bonding curves.

+Profit-Taking: Customizable thresholds to sell at 25% and 50% profit levels.

+Stop Loss: Protect investments with an automatic stop-loss at a 10% drop.

+Moonbag Management: Keep a percentage of tokens for future gains after selling.

+Bonding Curve Logic: Tracks market cap and bonding curve progress for strategic decision-making.

+Unlike other bots, Sfupu is continuously updated for speed, reliability, and profitability.
+As a 100% free and open-source bot, it encourages collaboration to shape the future of Solana token trading.

 ---

-What Sfupu Offers

-Automated Token Sniping: Automatically detect and trade new Pump.fun tokens as soon as liquidity is added to new pools.
+Why Choose Sfupu Pump Fun Sniper Bot?

+Lightning-Fast Execution: Outperform competitors with advanced liquidity pool detection and trade execution.

-Customizable Trading Strategies: Set your own profit-taking and stop-loss thresholds to match your trading goals.
+Customizable Strategies: Tailor profit-taking and stop-loss thresholds to align with your trading goals.
-Optimized for Speed and Efficiency: Trade faster than competitors by leveraging bonding curve analysis and market cap monitoring.
-Beginner & Pro Friendly: The bot is designed for both beginners and experienced traders looking to trade Pump Fun tokens efficiently.
-Open Source Collaboration: Fully open-source and invites the community to contribute to its growth, ensuring transparency and constant improvements.

-Free & Open Source: Sfupu is free to use, and its code is fully transparent for auditing, testing, and expansion by the community.
+Beginner-Friendly Setup: Quick and simple installation for users new to automated trading.

+Advanced Analytics: Bonding curve monitoring and market cap analysis for expert-level insights.

+Completely Free: No hidden fees or charges—profits are 100% yours.

+Community-Driven Development: An open-source model ensures transparency, regular updates, and ongoing improvements from the community.

+Sfupu is optimized to reduce risks while helping traders capitalize on Pump.fun token opportunities.

 ---

-Features
+Features in Detail

-Token Monitoring: Automatically scans and identifies new token pairs with favorable bonding curves and market cap progress.

-Customizable Parameters: Tailor your profit-taking and stop-loss thresholds for optimized trade execution.

-Automated Profit-Taking & Stop-Loss: Set automated actions to take profits at the right time and minimize losses with stop-loss rules.

-Bonding Curve Analysis: The bot uses advanced bonding curve logic to analyze token prices and execute trades for the best returns.

-Moonbag Management: Keep a portion of your trades in a moonbag to capture further price increases while securing profits.

-Real-Time Monitoring: Stay updated on market changes, track trades, and make adjustments as needed to maximize your profit potential.

-Beginner-Friendly Setup: Designed to be user-friendly for novice traders with simplified installation steps, but also offers advanced features for pro traders.

-Open Source Transparency: The code is fully accessible and can be modified or audited to fit your specific needs.
+1. Profit-Taking Strategy:

+The bot sells 50% of tokens after a 25% price increase.

+It sells 75% of the remaining tokens after another 25% price increase.

+2. Stop-Loss Protection:

+Automatically sells all tokens if the market cap falls by 10%.

+3. Bonding Curve Analysis:

+Tracks token price progress along the bonding curve.

+Sells 75% of holdings if the bonding curve hits a critical level, while keeping 25% as a moonbag for future gains.

+4. Timer Logic:

+Resets monitoring timers when price increases, ensuring adaptive trade execution.

+5. Real-Time Monitoring:

+Continuously tracks market cap and bonding curve updates to optimize decisions.

+---

+Why Sfupu is Free & Open Source

+Sfupu is open-source because we believe in building tools for the community, by the community.
+Here’s why:

+1. Encouraging Collaboration: Traders and developers can contribute to refine and expand Sfupu’s functionality.

+2. Fostering Innovation: A community-driven approach ensures Sfupu evolves to meet the latest trends and challenges in token trading.

+3. Laying the Foundation for the Future: Open-source beginnings pave the way for potential premium tools or official applications tailored for professional users.

+Your feedback, contributions, and testing are invaluable to improving Solana trading automation.

 ---